CHCAA-EDUX/scientific-computing-01/classes/introduction-to-git.md

 This example is inspired by Byron Smith.
 The motivation for taking a cooking recipe instead of a program is that everybody can relate to cooking but not everybody may be able to relate to a program written in e.g. Python or another language.

 > **Note**: This is a type along to please open your terminal and follow along.
-If you can't get it set up on your own computer do it on UCloud
+If you can't get it set up on your own computer do it on UCloud.

 One of the basic principles of Git is that it is easy to create repositories: